Tvalc/TLAGD/PRD.md

 ## TLAGD+ (Think Like a Game Developer Plus) — Glitter Cloud Solutions

 ### Investor Vision Statement
-TLAGD+ is the AI co-pilot for every product builder—founders, teams, educators, and enterprises—turning raw ideas into fundable MVPs and actionable plans at lightning speed.
-Our mission: Make world-class product thinking accessible, scalable, and ruthlessly effective for the next generation of builders.
+TLAGD+ is the AI-native co-pilot for every builder—founders, product managers, educators, and enterprise teams—transforming raw ideas and scattered backlogs into fundable MVPs, actionable plans, and agent-attributed recommendations at lightning speed.
+Our mission is to democratize world-class product thinking, making it accessible, scalable, and ruthlessly effective for the next generation of builders, regardless of background or resources.
+By embedding multi-perspective critique, OKR mapping, and meeting orchestration directly into the workflow, TLAGD+ empowers teams to move from ideation to execution with unprecedented clarity and speed, while maintaining a strong focus on measurable business outcomes.

+- **Rationale:** The rise of AI, remote work, and the explosion of indie/startup teams has created a massive gap between available product guidance and what teams actually need: actionable, context-aware, always-on support that adapts to their unique goals and constraints.
+- **Expected Outcome:** TLAGD+ will become the default co-pilot for product builders, driving both user and investor interest, and serving as a defensible platform for long-term growth.

 ### Why Now
-- AI adoption is accelerating across every industry.
+- AI adoption is accelerating across every industry, making advanced tools accessible to even the smallest teams.
-- Remote/hybrid work demands better asynchronous collaboration and accountability tools.
+- Remote/hybrid work demands better asynchronous collaboration, accountability, and context preservation—traditional meetings and static docs are no longer sufficient.
-- The shift to small, fast teams means ruthless scoping and OKR-driven execution are survival skills.
+- The shift to small, fast teams means ruthless scoping, rapid iteration, and OKR-driven execution are now survival skills, not luxuries.
-- Traditional consultants, workshops, and playbooks are too slow, expensive, and generic.
+- Traditional consultants, workshops, and playbooks are too slow, expensive, and generic to keep up with the pace of modern product development.
-- Investors and accelerators are seeking teams who can iterate, learn, and pivot faster than ever.
+- Investors and accelerators are seeking teams who can iterate, learn, and pivot faster than ever, rewarding those who can demonstrate clear, data-driven progress and strong alignment with business objectives.
+- **Rationale:** The convergence of these trends creates a once-in-a-decade opportunity to define a new category of AI-native product tooling that is both scalable and deeply actionable.
+- **Expected Outcome:** Early adoption and viral growth among forward-thinking teams, with rapid expansion into enterprise and education as the platform matures.

 ## Purpose
 TLAGD+ is an AI-powered set of tools that channels the mental models of legendary game designers and product thinkers, helping founders, teams, and educators design, critique, and launch better products, faster.
 It provides actionable feedback, ruthless scoping, and multi-perspective critique, always mapped to business goals and OKRs.

+- **User Story:** As a founder, I want to upload my messy GDD and receive a prioritized MVP plan, so I can focus my team on what matters most and impress stakeholders with clarity and speed.
+- **Dependencies:** Persona module library, OKR mapping engine, export services, meeting agent orchestration, onboarding flows.
+- **Expected Outcome:** Teams can move from idea to actionable plan and meeting summary in under an hour, with every recommendation mapped to explicit business goals.

 ### Addressable Personas
-- Founders & Indie Devs
+- Founders & Indie Devs: Need rapid scoping, actionable critique, and pitch-ready artifacts to move from idea to MVP and secure funding.
-- Product Managers (SaaS, gaming, consumer, B2B)
+- Product Managers (SaaS, gaming, consumer, B2B): Require backlog prioritization, OKR alignment, and team accountability tools to drive outcomes.
-- Studio Leads & Producers
+- Studio Leads & Producers: Manage cross-functional teams, scope creep, and release cycles, needing agent-driven meeting orchestration and analytics.
-- UX/Narrative/Monetization Designers
+- UX/Narrative/Monetization Designers: Seek multi-perspective feedback, playtest simulation, and actionable suggestions to improve retention and monetization.
-- Educators, Accelerators, Curriculum Designers
+- Educators, Accelerators, Curriculum Designers: Want to teach real-world product trade-offs, run classroom/accelerator sessions, and assess outcomes with agent feedback.
-- Enterprise PMOs and transformation teams
+- Enterprise PMOs and Transformation Teams: Need cross-team OKR analytics, compliance, and audit logging to drive organizational alignment.
-- Content Creators & Community Managers
+- Content Creators & Community Managers: Leverage persona battles, demo days, and social-ready outputs to engage and grow their audiences.
+- **Rationale:** By serving a diverse set of personas, TLAGD+ maximizes its addressable market and ensures that every feature is designed for real-world workflows.
+- **Expected Outcome:** High engagement and retention across verticals, with viral growth through community and education channels.

 ### TLAGD+ for Enterprise
-- Enterprise dashboard for OKR tracking, agent-attributed recommendations, and cross-team alignment.
+- Enterprise dashboard for OKR tracking, agent-attributed recommendations, and cross-team alignment, enabling PMOs to drive strategic initiatives and monitor progress at scale.
-- Integration with Jira, Notion, Slack, and enterprise SSO.
+- Integration with Jira, Notion, Slack, and enterprise SSO, ensuring seamless adoption within existing IT stacks.
-- Audit logs, analytics, and compliance features.
+- Audit logs, analytics, and compliance features for regulated industries and large organizations.
-- AI-powered retrospectives and continuous improvement.
+- AI-powered retrospectives and continuous improvement: automated meeting summaries, risk alerts, and actionable next steps for every team.
+- **User Story:** As an enterprise PMO, I want to see real-time OKR progress and agent-attributed risk alerts across all teams, so I can proactively address issues and drive continuous improvement.
+- **Dependencies:** SSO integration, analytics engine, compliance/audit logging, advanced export services.
+- **Expected Outcome:** Enterprises achieve transparency, accountability, and measurable gains in productivity and alignment.

 ### TLAGD+ for Education
-- Classroom mode for multi-perspective critique and collaborative design sessions.
+- Classroom mode for multi-perspective critique and collaborative design sessions, allowing educators to run real-world product critiques and group projects with instant feedback.
-- Curriculum integration: teach real-world product trade-offs and rapid iteration.
+- Curriculum integration: map learning objectives to agent critique flows, generate lesson plans and assessment rubrics.
-- Assessment tools: track student/team progress, surface actionable feedback.
+- Assessment tools: track student/team progress, surface actionable feedback, and export artifacts for grading and portfolios.
-- Exportable artifacts for portfolios and credentialing.
+- Exportable artifacts for portfolios and credentialing, helping students and educators showcase progress and outcomes.
+- **User Story:** As an educator, I want to run a classroom critique session and provide each student with agent-driven feedback and exportable artifacts for their portfolio.
+- **Dependencies:** Classroom onboarding, assessment engine, export services, educator dashboard.
+- **Expected Outcome:** Education partners deliver modern, actionable product education with measurable outcomes and minimal setup.

 ### Competitive Analysis
-- **Notion AI**: Great for notes and docs, but lacks actionable, agent-driven critique and meeting orchestration.
+- **Notion AI:** Great for notes and docs, but lacks actionable, agent-driven critique, meeting orchestration, and OKR mapping.
+Not designed for multi-agent feedback or product-specific workflows.
-- **ChatGPT**: Generalist, not tailored for product/OKR mapping or team workflows.
+- **ChatGPT:** Generalist, not tailored for product/OKR mapping, team workflows, or meeting orchestration.
+Lacks persistent context and actionable outputs.
-- **Atlassian/Confluence/Jira**: Powerful for tracking, but not for ruthless scoping, critique, or AI-driven meeting facilitation.
+- **Atlassian/Confluence/Jira:** Powerful for tracking, but not for ruthless scoping, critique, or AI-driven meeting facilitation.
+Requires manual setup and expert configuration.
-- **Consultants/Workshops**: Expensive, slow, and not scalable or always-on.
+- **Consultants/Workshops:** Expensive, slow, and not scalable or always-on.
+Outputs are static and quickly become outdated.
+- **Rationale:** TLAGD+ is uniquely positioned as the first AI-native, always-on product co-pilot, combining the best of human expertise and automation.
+- **Expected Outcome:** Clear differentiation in sales, marketing, and user adoption, with defensible advantages in agent taxonomy and workflow integration.

 ### Summary
 TLAGD+ is the first AI-native, always-on product co-pilot that brings world-class product critique, ruthless scoping, and team alignment to every builder—at a fraction of the cost and 10x the speed of legacy solutions.
+By embedding agent-driven feedback, OKR mapping, and meeting orchestration directly into the workflow, TLAGD+ empowers teams to build smarter, ship faster, and stay focused on what matters most.
+The platform’s extensibility, integrations, and community-driven ecosystem ensure it will continue to evolve and deliver value as the market changes.

 **Key Features:**
 - **Zero-to-One Planning, Accelerated:** Paste a napkin sketch, voice note, or messy doc—TLAGD+ extracts your vision, aligns with business goals, scopes a fundable MVP, and generates pitch-ready artifacts in under an hour.